Poblano and Ancho Chilli

-The name of the tasty chili comes from the Mexicans who live there.
+The name of the tasty chili comes from the Mexicans.
 Inhabitants of the city of Puebla in the state of the same name, are called Poblanos.
 In the picture you can see their typical indentation on the crown and their almost black green.

 No matter if chili or paprika.
-Poblanos have an indescribable aroma, which reminds of dried plums and liquorice.
-This goes perfectly with the local speciality of the nut sauce “Mole Poblano”.
+Poblanos have an indescribable aroma, which reminds of dried plums and licorice.
+This goes perfectly with the local specialty of the nut sauce “Mole Poblano”1.
 In Mexico and the surroundings of Puebla it is often eaten with chicken.
-Often also in combination with chocolate and with desserts.
+Often also with chocolate and with desserts.
 Besides the many famous chilies, the area is known for its richness in nuts.

-Ripe, red chillies are called ancho.
+Ripe, red chilies are called ancho.
 After harvesting, they are roasted and dried over walnut wood in the best case.
-Usually they then have a dark, almost black colour.
+Usually they then have a dark, almost black color.

 Capsicum annuum are “annual” nightshade plants of the genus Capsicum.
 All chilies, peppers and peppers belong to the Capsicum plants.
 The word annual is therefore written here in inverted commas, as the chili plants can easily reach two to three years of age.
-It is important that they are protected from frost and well cared for.
+They must be protected from frost and well cared for.

 Anchos, i.e. red poblano, achieve a sharpness level of 4 at 2,000 Scoville Heat Units.
-Green chillies are just below this with 1,000 SHU and a sharpness level of 3.
-Only when the chillies change their dark green to red do the aromas and spiciness become more pronounced.
+Green chilies are just below this with 1,000 SHU and a sharpness level of 3.
+Only when the chilies change their dark green to red to the aromas and spiciness become more pronounced.

 Before you can enjoy the poblano pulp, a little manual work is usually necessary.
 The skin is quite firm.
 This does not look good between the teeth, but makes peeling easier.